Our vision: Learn. Inspire. Achieve.

 get to know our families really well.
 Teachers also visit children in their nursery or preschool settings and complete home visits prior to them starting at Mount Stewart.

 We encourage parents to come into school through: transition meetings, school lunches, picnics and open afternoons.
 Parents are always welcome to make individual appointments with the class teachers after school.

 At Mount Stewart we strive to cater for the individual needs and interests of our children.
 Children may choose from a wide and varied selection of activities:

 We have large outdoor grounds and children are encouraged to learn through investigating their environment, building confidence, resilience and independence.
 We provide children with waterproof clothing so that they can get active and dirty and encourage children to bring in their own wellies so that we can use the outside space all year round.

 Additionally we teach our children about the importance of a healthy diet, keeping fit and being clean.
-We have snack during the day and children are welcome to have a piece of fruit in the morning.
+We have a snack during the day where children are welcome to have a piece of fruit.
 Children bring in their own water bottles which are kept in the classroom and are accessible throughout the day.